nma-s/povsrun/README.md

 # Run Club API

 A simple Spring Boot REST API to manage run events, routes, and runners for a run club.
-You can create events, attach existing routes and participants, and query routes by distance, starting point and via routes and also query events by the month.
+Create events, attach existing routes and participants, and query routes by distance/starting point/via routes and also query events by the month.

 ## Tech Stack